The fundamental group of surfaces parametrizing cuboids: Introduction

 \subsubsection{Acknowledgments}

-We express our gratitude to Benjamin Enriquez for helpful discussions.
-We thank Ishai Dan-Cohen\footnote{In turn, Ishai Dan-Cohen wishes to thank Ambrus P\'al for introducing \textit{him} to this problem.
-To the best of our knowledge, the idea to approach the arithmetic of cuboids via fundamental group techniques originates from him.} for introducing the first author to this problem, Netan Dogra for correspondence, Brennan Richardson for his help with the topological computations over $\mathbb{R}$ and an anonymous referee for useful comments. \\The second author was supported by ISF grant 1963/20 and BSF grant 2018250.
+D.J. thanks Ishai Dan-Cohen\footnote{In turn, Ishai Dan-Cohen wishes to thank Ambrus P\'al for introducing \textit{him} to this problem.
+To the best of our knowledge, the idea to approach the arithmetic of cuboids via fundamental group techniques originates from him.} for introducing him to this problem and Netan Dogra for correspondence.
+Y.S. thanks Brennan Richardson for his help with computations over $\mathbb{R}$.
+We also thank an anonymous referee for useful comments.

+F.M.S. was supported by the ERC, SharpOS, 101087910, by the ISF grants 2067/23 and 1963/20, and the BSF grant 2018250.